The Antichrist (book): Revolt against Jewish priesthood

 The Jewish church opposed and negated nature, reality, and the world as being sinful and unholy.
-Christianity then negated the Jewish church and its holy, chosen people, according to Nietzsche:The phenomenon is of the first order of importance: the small insurrectionary movement which took the name of Jesus of Nazareth is simply the Jewish instinct redivivus—in other words, it is the priestly instinct come to such a pass that it can no longer endure the priest as a fact; it is the discovery of a state of existence even more fantastic than any before it, of a vision of life even more unreal than that necessary to an ecclesiastical organization.The Jewish church and the Jewish nation received this rebellion as a threat to its existence:This saintly anarchist, who aroused the people of the abyss, the outcasts and "sinners," the Chandala of Judaism, to rise in revolt against the established order of things... this man was certainly a political criminal....
+Christianity then negated the Jewish church and its holy, chosen people, according to Nietzsche:The phenomenon is of the first order of importance: the small insurrectionary movement which took the name of Jesus of Nazareth is simply the Jewish instinct redivivus—in other words, it is the priestly instinct come to such a pass that it can no longer endure the priest as a fact; it is the discovery of a state of existence even more fantastic than any before it, of a vision of life even more unreal than that necessary to an ecclesiastical organization.The Jewish church and the Jewish nation received this rebellion as a threat to its existence:The insurrection said to have been led (whether rightly or wrongly) by Jesus... this saintly anarchist, who aroused the people of the abyss, the outcasts and "sinners," the Chandala of Judaism, to rise in revolt against the established order of things... this man was certainly a political criminal....
 This is what brought him to the cross....
 He died for his own sins...

 The Redeemer type

 Nietzsche criticizes Ernest Renan's attribution of the concepts genius and hero to Jesus.
 Nietzsche thinks that the word idiot best describes Jesus.

 Nietzsche asserts that the psychological reality of redemption was a "new way of life, not a new faith".
 It is "[t]he deep instinct which prompts the Christian how to live so that he will feel that he is 'in heaven.
-The Christian is known by his acts.
+The authentic follower of Jesus should known by his acts.
 He offers no resistance to evil, He has no anger and wants no revenge.
 Blessedness is not promised on conditions, as in Judaism.
 The Gospel's glad tidings are that there is no distinction between God and man.
 There is no Judaic concern for sin, prayers, rituals, forgiveness, repentance, guilt, punishment, or faith:[H]e knew that it was only by a way of life that one could feel one's self "divine", "blessed", "evangelical", a "child of God".
 Not by "repentance", not by "prayer and forgiveness" is the way to God: only the Gospel way leads to God—it is itself "God"!